 Getting started with gossiped ring

-Cortex requires Key-Value (KV) store to store the ring.
-It can use traditional KV stores like Consul or Etcd, but it can also build its own KV store on top of memberlist library using a gossip algorithm.
+Cortex requires a Key-Value (KV) store to store the ring.
+It can use traditional KV stores like Consul or Etcd, but it can also build its own KV store on top of the memberlist library using a gossip algorithm.

 Single-binary, two Cortex instances

-For simplicity and to get started, we’ll run it as two instances of Cortex on local computer.
+For simplicity and to get started, we’ll run it as two instances of Cortex on the local computer.
 We will use prepared configuration files (file 1, file 2), with no external dependencies.

 Build Cortex first: